-It's not unusual for a civilian to see someone in uniform and have no idea whether that service member is active duty, or part of the National Guard or Reserve.
+It's not unusual for a civilian to see someone in uniform and have no idea whether that service member is active duty or part of the National Guard or Reserve.
 To the untrained eye, they're all just "in the military."

 1. Use TRICARE Reserve Select to your advantage.

-In the United States, unpaid medical bills are the leading cause of bankruptcy.See note1 Therefore, it's important to budget for health care expenses — and keep them as low as possible.
+In the United States, unpaid medical bills are the leading cause of bankruptcy Opens in a New Window.
+See note 1 That means it's important to budget for health care expenses — and to keep them as low as possible.

 This is a benefit of TRICARE Reserve Select.

-As a retired U.S. Air Force Reserves lieutenant colonel and CFP®, I understand and have experienced, in comparison to many civilian employers' or privately purchased insurance, the competitiveness of TRICARE Reserve Select.See note1
+As a retired U.S. Air Force Reserve lieutenant colonel and CFP®, I understand and have experience with TRICARE Reserve Select Opens in a New Window.
+See note 1 But I’m also familiar with insurance provided by civilian employers and privately purchased insurance, so I can appreciate the benefits TRICARE Reserve Select provides.

 2. Don't forget about the Thrift Savings Plan, or TSP.

-Even if you're a National Guard or Reserve service member, the TSP is another way to save for your retirement.
+If you're a National Guard or Reserve service member, the TSP is another way to save for your retirement.
 If you're under the Blended Retirement System, you have a match available to you that can help your account grow faster.

 "Over the years, I've worked with a number of National Guard and Reserve service members who are maxing out their civilian 401(k) and also contributing to their TSP account," says JJ Montanaro, USAA Relationship Director, Military Advocacy Group.
 "Unraveling this was a major headache."